CPLamb/WhirlyGlobe-Maply-Site/tutorial/remote_NASA_image_layers.md

 {% endhighlight %}

 - Replace the initWithBaseURL property with one of the selections above.
-- Also change ext with "jpg"
+- Also change ext: to "jpg"
 - And match the maxZoom with the level of the GoogleMapCompatible Level (8 or9)

 Run the project, and you should get a stunning NASA earth globe.